faturita/faturita.github.io/_portfolio/portfolio-6.md

 ## Description

 KComplex are a very important neurophysiological marker with several implications in neurological diseases and sleep research.
+It is a strong signal present during stages S2 and S3.
+They are very important to identify and recognize and particularly to accurately identify all its component.

 ## Scope